awsdocs/amazon-ec2-user-guide/doc_source/efa-working-with.md

 ## Assigning an IP Address to an EFA<a name="efa-ip-assign"></a>

 If you have an Elastic IP \(IPv4\) address, you can associate it with an EFA\.
-And if your EFA is provisioned in a subnet that has an associated IPv6 CIDR block, you can assign one or more IPv6 addresses to the EFA\.
+If your EFA is provisioned in a subnet that has an associated IPv6 CIDR block, you can assign one or more IPv6 addresses to the EFA\.

 You assign an Elastic IP \(IPv4\) and IPv6 address to an EFA in the same way that you assign an IP address to an ENI\.
 For more information, see:
 + [Associating an Elastic IP Address \(IPv4\)](using-eni.md#associate_eip)